 A student returning from a leave of absence must contact the Program Officer/NSHE Specialist II through written notification at least ninety days prior to the beginning of the semester in which student intends to return.
-Approved leave of absence for medical or psychological reasons must also be accompanied with a written notification from a physician / health care provider / psychiatrist stating that the student is cleared to resume the course of study including participation in clinical activities.
+Approved leave of absence for medical or psychological reasons must also be accompanied with a written notification from a physician / health care provider / psychiatrist stating that the student is cleared to resume the course of study including participation in clinical activities, provided to the NSHE Specialist at least a week prior to the beginning of the returning semester.
 Re-entry to the program after a voluntary LOA will be contingent upon space availability.